 - National Cancer Institute (NCI) Financial Assistance for Cancer CareCancer imposes heavy economic burdens on both patients and their families.
 For many people, a portion of medical expenses is paid by their health insurance plan.
 For individuals who do not have health insurance or who need financial assistance to cover health care costs, resources are available, including Government-sponsored programs and services supported by voluntary organizations.

-- Novartis Patient Assistance Program Novartis is committed to providing access to our medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance Program (PAP).
+- Novartis Patient Assistance Program Novartis is committed to providing access to their medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance Program (PAP).
 PAP provides assistance to patients experiencing financial hardship who have no third party insurance coverage for their medicines.

 - Novartis Sandostatin LAR Depot Co-Pay Assistance Program Effective February 2014, Novartis Pharmaceuticals Corporation has established a Co-Pay Assistance Program for carcinoid syndrome patients taking Sandostatin LAR Depot.
 Read more